MarioLange1983/FanticAnalyzer/README.md

 2. Select your desired interval (e.g., 1 minute).
 3. The app will perform a full scan repeatedly.
 4. Stop the loop anytime.
 All individual logs will be compressed into a single **ZIP archive** for sharing.

+### Managing your Garage (Offline Mode)
+1. When disconnected from a motorcycle, go to the **VEHICLE** tab.
+2. Tap the **Motorcycle icon** in the top right action bar.
+3. Select any previously connected vehicle from the list to view its technical specs, service history, and last known mileage.
+4. To remove a vehicle from your device, **swipe left** on its card in the garage list.
+You will be asked if you also want to delete all recorded trips for that specific VIN.

 ## ⛓️ Service Interval Logic